 Betting combat sports is a different experience compared to betting team sports in major leagues (like the NFL, NBA, MLB, and NHL).
-Because boxing is decentralized and all fights are negotiated, there’s no definitive schedule you can plan your wagering around: you won’t know who Canelo Alvarez’s next opponent is until an official announcement.
+Because boxing is decentralized and all fights are negotiated, there’s no definitive schedule you can plan your wagering around.
+You won’t know who Canelo Alvarez’s next opponent is until an official announcement.
 The UFC operates in a similar way, waiting to announce a fighter’s future match based on the result of their previous one.
 Despite this, it’s easy to plan and be successful when you bet on MMA fights, and combat sports at large.
 There are slight nuances to be taken into consideration between boxing and UFC betting, that’s why knowing how to bet on UFC fights is a vital component before wagering on any of the major upcoming UFC cards.

 You will have plenty of time to consider placing a bet, though, as marquee fights will be announced months in advance, and betting lines will be released immediately after that announcement.
-In some cases, if a truly huge fight is rumored to be taking place (like Conor McGregor vs Floyd Mayweather Jr), sportsbooks will start taking bets on it before negotiations have even been completed, with the condition that if the fight doesn’t take place within a certain timeframe, all wagers will be returned.
+In some cases, if a truly huge fight is rumored to be taking place (like Conor McGregor vs. Floyd Mayweather Jr), sportsbooks will start accepting bets on it before negotiations are even complete.
+However, these bets come with the condition that if the fight doesn’t take place within a specific timeframe, all wagers will be returned.

 As for the types of bets you can make on combat sports, the biggest boxing matches (again, like McGregor/Mayweather and Mayweather/Pacquiao) will have a world of props for you to choose from (which we’ll cover shortly).
 On the other hand, average fights – even average title fights –won’t offer a ton of different options, though they’ll still have enough to keep you hanging on from the starting bell to the final decision.

 Two fighters will enter, one will (usually) leave victorious.
 If you bet on the winner’s moneyline, you’ll win your wager.
-Every bout is scored by a panel of three judges, so even if both fighters are left standing at the end, a decision will be rendered and one will usually be declared the winner.
+A panel of three judges score every bout, so even if both fighters are left standing at the end, a decision will be rendered, and one will usually be declared the winner.
 (Draws are rare, but possible.)

 In terms of settling bets, all decisions announced in the ring are final.
 If a fighter appeals a decision and the ruling is amended down the line, wagers will not be returned.